HydraDragonAntivirus/HydraDragonAntivirus/README.md

 - Setup file on release HydraDragonAntivirus.exe

 ## Logs
 - You must look warnining at logs.
 They usually contain malware detections.
 Log file in C:\Program Files\HydraDragonAntivirus\log\antivirus.log

+## Ghidra
+- Ghidra: C:\Program Files\HydraDragonAntivirus\ghidra
+- Ghidra log: C:\Program Files\HydraDragonAntivirus\ghidra_logs\analyze.log
+- Ghidra projects : C:\Program Files\HydraDragonAntivirus\ghidra_projects
+- Ghidra scripts: C:\Program Files\HydraDragonAntivirus\scripts

+ ## IMPORTANT
+ - Any ghidra project will be removed after you restart the program.
+So be careful!
+- You have to restart the program after the analysis.

-# Prepare environment
+## Prepare environment
 - Create DefaultBox in Sandboxie and create too many files to detect ransomware, finally use UEFI and GPT.

 ## Guide